How Can You Prevent Alcohol Abuse?

-Harm Reduction Programs and Alcohol Prevention
+Harm Reduction Programs And Alcohol Prevention

 Professional Intervention Programs

-Treatment as a Prevention Plan
+Treatment As A Prevention Plan

 Abstaining from alcohol is the best way to eliminate problematic alcohol use.
-It is understandable if people drink—alcohol use disorders can occur for complex reasons.
+It is understandable if people drink, then alcohol use disorders can occur for complex reasons.
 Getting treatment can stop someone from continuing alcohol abuse.
-Contact a treatment professional to discover how treatment can serve you.
-Individuals access supportive groups and dietary and nutritional programs to encourage wellbeing.
+Contact a treatment provider to discover treatment options.
+Individuals may access supportive groups and dietary and nutritional programs to encourage wellbeing.
 Medications are available to suppress withdrawal symptoms.

 Author: Krystina Murray | Last Updated: October 4, 2021